Goomeo/rabbit-hapi/README.md

 ### send

 Send a message to an exchange or a queue.
+If no queue specified, use the amqp default queue name.
+If both `routing key` and `queue` are specified, bind the exchange to the queue using the routing key.

 #### Parameters